 Leading a Diverse Workforce

 As leaders, we are responsible for how the organization performs.
-The ways in which we communicate are one example of the interplay of diversity; but there are many others.
-Consider the reality of managing four distinct generations in the workplace.
-I heard a very successful 70 year-old business owner lamenting about younger employees who won’t work the hours he always has.
+The ways in which we communicate are examples of the interplay of diversity; but there are many others.
+Consider the reality of managing five distinct generations in the workplace.
+A 70 year-old business owner lamented about younger employees who won’t work the hours he always has.
 From his perspective, he gets less productivity per labour dollar than with previous generations.
-From the employees’ perspectives, they have a less ‘live to work’ ethos and they are more engaged in co-parenting, running their households with their partners, keeping fit, and so on.
+From the employees’ perspectives, they have a less ‘live to work’ ethos.
+They are more engaged in co-parenting, running their households with their partners, keeping fit, and so on.
 It is very different than the owner experienced.

-Today’s business leaders are challenged to find, motivate, and retain great employees and we may have to recognize that hanging onto old biases about what constitutes ‘good work ethic’ will not suffice.
-Successful companies are proactively supporting flexible work schedules and adjusting staffing needs based on the expected workloads that younger generations are prepared to carry.
+We may have to recognize that hanging onto old biases about what constitutes ‘good work ethic’ will not suffice.
+Successful companies support flexible work schedules and adjust staffing needs based on the expected workloads that younger generations are prepared to carry.
 Understanding that your managers or direct reports might come with a different perspective than you is important to helping you find balance for yourself and the organization.

 Gender is another important consideration in workplace diversity.
-Much well-deserved attention is placed on striving to ensure equality between genders, and there is significant research showing women outperform men in many important areas of business.
-A study by Pepperdine University found that women are:
+Much well-deserved attention is placed on striving to ensure equality between genders.
+A study by Pepperdine University found that women outperform men in many important areas of business because women are:

 • Opportunity experts